ausmeyer/intro-biostats-epi/index.md

 --- &radio2
 ## Question #13

-Within this study population, on average how many patients would need to be treated by a female physician to save a life?
+Given the information from the previous slide, on average how many patients would need to be treated by a female physician to save a life?

 1. 2.4
 2. 8.7